-- Each fall over 6,000 local students visit our farm for a hayride to the pumpkin patch and a trip to the fun hands-on activity area.
+- Each fall local students visit our farm for a hayride to the pumpkin patch and a trip to the fun hands-on activity area.
 The Fall field trip is geared for pre-school age children through first grade.

 - Each spring we offer hands-on educational field trips geared for children from first through fifth grade.